alanepontesw/big-data-design-systems/README.md

       * Consistency across all copies of data is usually reached within a second.
 Repeating a read after a short time should return the updated data (Best Read Performance)
     * Whats mean Strongly Consistent Read?
       * A strongly consistent read return a result that reflects all writes that received a successful response prior to the read.
+    * use Time To Live (TTL) at no additional cost to delete data automatically when it expires.
+    * Using DAX with DynamoDB solves massive read spikes on hot items and reduces read latency.
+By reducing the read load on DynamoDB, DAX can also help you reduce how much you spend on DynamoDB.
   * Redshift
     * for business intelligence
     * > Amazon Redshift **is a fast**, **scalable data warehouse** that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.
 Redshift delivers **ten times faster performance than other data warehouses by using machine learning**, **massively parallel query execution**, **and columnar storage on high-performance disk**.
 You can setup and deploy a new data warehouse in minutes, and run queries across petabytes of data in your Redshift data warehouse, and exabytes of data in your data lake built on Amazon S3.
 You **can start small for just $0.25 per hour and scale to $250 per terabyte per year**, less than one-tenth the cost of other solutions.